ruler501/utm/README.md

 ###Assignment:
 	a = b
-creates a new variable a equal to i, you can assign to an existing variable, just don't overrun it's length which would cause undefined behavior.
+creates a new variable a equal to i, you can assign to an existing variable, just don't overrun it's length which would cause undefined behavior unless it's the last variable created.
 If variable a is defined before variable b and b is not the last variable defined this causes undefined behavior

 ###Assignment with Allocation
 	a = i,5
 creates a new variable a equal to i, with 5 extra bits.
-If you assign a variable to itself it is zeroed out.
-Should only be used on the last variable declared, otherwise will overrun length causing undefined behavior
+Can be used on any variable, expanding by 0 zeroes out the variable.

 ###Assignment of a Constant
     a = 35,6
-Creates a new variable a equal to 35%(2**6), in 6 bits, can be assigned to an existing variable, but again be careful to mind the length
+Creates a new variable a equal to 35%(2**6), in 6 bits, can be assigned to an existing variable, but again be careful to mind the length unless it is the last variable created.

 ##Syntax of the Output
     [current_state],[current_symbol]